techidaily/site-games-able/source/_posts/diagnosing-and-repairing-windows-steam-remote-play-issues.md

 ![turn off windows defender firewall](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/turn-off-windows-defender-firewall.jpg)
 5. Toggle the switch under**Microsoft Defender Firewall** to turn it off.

  Next, try to stream using Remote Play to see if the connection goes through.
-If yes, you'll need to learn[how to allow apps through Windows Defender Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+If yes, you'll need to learn [how to allow apps through Windows Defender Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
 Make sure to re-enable your firewall, irrespective of the result.

 ## 8\.
 Disable and Re-Enable Steam Overlay